-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.
+Outside areas and boundaries Repair category 1 Notes Within the limitations of our inspection no significant defects were noted to the outside areas and boundaries.
+Trees and vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.
+Boundary walls and fences should be regularly checked and maintained as necessary.
+Ongoing maintenance and repair should be anticipated.